marcodev05/MyStore/README.md

 # EcommerceBack Spring boot
-A simple Spring Boot application that demonstrates basic functionality of ecommerce using a REST API.
+A simple Spring Boot application that demonstrates basic functionality of ecommerce for my code review.

 ## Prerequisites
 * Java 11 or higher